MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-installation-and-setup.md

 2. For inside Microsoft Teams [**Click here**](../infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md) for more details.

-3. Custom endpoint i.e. to integrate the learner experience inside your own application, refer to **[this article](../infrastructure-management/install-your-platform-instance/apis.md)** to learn more.

 ### How do I enable Single-Sign-On (SSO) for Community Training?
 In other words, I wanted my learners to use their existing credentials for logging into the Community Training portal.

 Currently, Community Training supports SSO out-of-box for scenarios where users are managed via Azure AD or customers are using Azure AD B2C for authentication in their existing system.